isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 To be eligible to take a designated ATB flight, they are required to:
 <ul style="font-size:18px; list-style-type:disc;">
-<li>remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
+<li>remain in Hong Kong and/or Singapore in the last 14 consecutive days (excluding any period that was spent in quarantine in Hong Kong or Singapore due to border control requirements) before departure from Hong Kong; and</li>
 <li>undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore at one of the <a href="http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
 <ul style="font-size:18px; list-style-type:circle;">
 <li>Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>